charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 ## Intermission

-As long as we're crunching numbers, let's take a moment to discuss [[Simian Spirit Guide]].
+As long as we're crunching numbers, let's spend a moment on [[Simian Spirit Guide]].
 Many Titan Breach lists shave a copy, or even cut the card completely, to make room for more interaction.
 The table below quantifies the effect this has on the deck's speed.

 | Number of [[Simian Spirit Guide:SSGs]] | T3   | ≤ T3.5 | ≤ T4   | ≤ T4.5 |
 |:---------------------------------------|:----:|:------:|:------:|:------:|